-If possible, it is better to introduce yourself to your team members one by one.
-This makes it easier for you to talk to each of them in the future and give you more opportunities to practice introducing yourself to coworkers.
-In this case, you should express your excitement for the opportunity to work with them.
+If possible, it is better to introduce yourself to your team members individually.
+This makes it easier for you to talk to each of them in the future and gives you more opportunities to practice introducing yourself.
+In this case, you should express your excitement about the opportunity to work with them.

 Example: “I’m Rasheed, the new social media marketing manager.
 It is a pleasure to meet you.
 I am excited to be a part of the team.”

 Related: Stages of Team Development